 Hypermobile-type, Ehlers-Danlos Syndrome

-Hypermobile-type, Ehlers-Danlos Syndrome (hEDS) is one of 13 subtypes, and is not rare.
+Hypermobile-type, Ehlers-Danlos Syndrome (hEDS) is one of 13 subtypes and is not rare.
 Connelly et al. report that thirty percent of the population is hypermobile and a large portion of this group is noted to have “systemic effects secondary to connective tissue fragility.”
-Look at all of the best athletes; pitchers, gymnasts, swimmers, runners tend to be hypermobile. hEDS is passed down from your parents.
+Look at all of the best athletes; pitchers, gymnasts, swimmers, and runners tend to be hypermobile. hEDS is passed down from your parents.
 They may not know they were hypermobile, but you may think back and note certain behaviors that tend towards hypermobility.
 Your parents may have also had early arthritis or many injuries.
 Men tend to be less hypermobile than women because of many various factors.
 There is no genetic test for hEDS.
-However, you may consider ordering a 23andme genetic test to check for other variants.

 We may or may not send you to a geneticist based on what we learn about you at your initial visits.
 There is a trend towards thinking hEDS is secondary to the glue that holds collagen together and maybe not so much the collagen itself.
+Weak glue may be secondary to an MTHFR gene variant.
 We tend to believe that trend considering what we see when we evaluate connective tissue with ultrasound during your appointment.
-Hypermobility does involve the ability to not only stretch well, but joint dislocation and subluxation (partial dislocation) are also common.
-People with hypermobiltiy often have labral tears in the shoulders and hips, as well as knee caps that often move out of place.
+Hypermobility does involve the ability to not only stretch well but joint dislocation and subluxation (partial dislocation) are also common.
+People with hypermobility often have labral tears in the shoulders and hips, as well as knee caps that often move out of place.
 For treatment, we have noted significant success with the RIGHT kind of physical therapy.
 Many physical therapy treatments in the past may have hurt you because treatments were based on strengthening and stretching.
 Instead, Pilates-based exercises focusing on tone and endurance are key.
 We work with therapists that are experts in treating patients with hypermobility and EDS.